mogu-lab/mogu-lab.github.io/pages/joining.md

 <div class="alert alert-warning" role="alert" markdown="1">
  <!--
 **Update:** We'll be looking to recruit new undergraduate collaborators to join the lab starting in Spring 2026.
 If you're interested in working with us, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdH317j6KSwbPZzXc0MsexB3KgOflOP9q3fGdM1Yzwc3jgmJw/viewform?usp=sf_link) and we will reach out to you sometime this fall when we'll start recruiting.
 Note that for this opportunity, we expect you to commit to Spring *and* Summer 2026.-->
  At the moment, we're not recruiting any more students.
 If you're interested in working with us and would like to know when there will be openings, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdH317j6KSwbPZzXc0MsexB3KgOflOP9q3fGdM1Yzwc3jgmJw/viewform?usp=sf_link).
-Please do not use GenerativeAI to help you answer the questions on the form; we'd like to hear your own, unique voice. *Finally, we unfortunately aren't taking any non-Wellesley students at the moment.*
+Please do not use GenerativeAI to help you answer the questions on the form; we'd like to hear your own, unique voice. *Finally, we unfortunately aren't taking any non-Wellesley undergraduate students at the moment.*
 </div>

 If you're interested in working with us, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdH317j6KSwbPZzXc0MsexB3KgOflOP9q3fGdM1Yzwc3jgmJw/viewform?usp=sf_link), which includes questions the questions below.
 This will help us find the right project for you.
 Please note that at the moment, *we aren't taking any non-Wellesley students*.